 Although an increasing number of political decisions are taken at the European Union (EU) level, national politics remains the prime arena for democratic debate.
 This deprives the EU of a key source of democratic legitimacy, while showing how national politics are increasingly 'ruling the void'.
 In my article for JCMS: Journal of Common Market Studies, I argue that national political parties can provide a solution to both challenges by organisationally linking the national and European levels.

 Democracy & Citizenship

-For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we have the pleasure to welcome Dr Clare Rice, from University of Liverpool, in England.
+For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we have the pleasure to welcome Miriam Mona Mukalazi, from the University of Düsseldorf, in Germany.

 Subscribe to Newsletter

 UACES, IACES and Ideas on Europe do not take responsibility for opinions expressed in articles on blogs hosted on Ideas on Europe.
 All opinions are those of the contributing authors.
 The content is licensed under a Creative Commons Attribution - NonCommercial - ShareAlike 4.0 International License.

 The map in the Ideas on Europe logo is an abstract map.
 It does not imply the expression of any opinion whatsoever on the part of UACES, IACES and Ideas on Europe concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.

 © UACES 2022